nickscavuzzo33/GPT-Ocean-Python/README.md

 # Challenge Flow
-There are a few steps to follow:
+There are a few steps to follow:&
-1 here is data source
+1 here is data source&
-2 build a model
+2 build a model&
-3 run model
+3 run model&
 4 submit answers, install ocean py and deploy nft with answers